 A staggered schedule is the best way to create a homeschool schedule for multiple grades!

-Home School Schedule Tip #5: Don’t Forget Free Time and Other Stuff
+Home School Schedule Tip #5: Don’t Forget Free Time and Scheduling Life Skills

 The death of you (and your student) will be if you make your school schedule too stringent without allow some flexibility and freedom and room for the “other stuff.”
 (That’s why a block schedule works so well!)